 - difficult, rapid breathing with shortness of breath

 If not treated promptly, septic shock can be fatal.
-The condition can cause organ failure.
-It can damage virtually any part of your body.
+It can cause organ failure and damage virtually any part of your body.

 - respiratory failure